 To complete Lower-Division Honors, students need to fulfill five requirements; these five requirements include two Honors Cultural Visions courses (or an approved study abroad program) and three Honors Electives.

 Students who complete Lower-Division requirements earn the Kathryne McDorman Honors Scholar distinction.

 Students may pursue University Honors and/or Departmental Honors.
-To complete University Honors, students take four Honors Colloquia (12 hours).
+To complete University Honors, students take three Honors Colloquia (9 hours).
 To complete Departmental Honors, students engage in a research or creative project in their major discipline and write a Senior Honors Thesis under the guidance of a faculty committee.

 Students who complete Upper-Division requirements earn the Paul and Judy Andrews Honors Scholar distinction.